normj/ServerlessTODOListTutorial/DotnetTryMaterial/ASP.NETCoreFrontend/WebIdentity.md

 ## Add config settings

-Before we create our user pool lets add the empty configuration fields to the **appsettings.Development.json** file.
+Before we create our user pool lets add the empty user pool configuration fields to the **appsettings.Development.json** file.
 To do this:

 * Open the **appsettings.Development.json** file.
-* Copy the AWS section from the sample below to your **appsettings.Development.json**
+* In the AWS section add the **UserPoolId, UserPoolClientId and UserPoolClientSecret** fields.
-* Set the Region and Profile fields to the values set in this tutorial at the beginning.
+* Be sure to leave Region and Profile fields set to the values previously set in the tutorial.

 Don't worry about the user pool config fields for now, we will fill them in as we setup the user pool.